Vigo: Fishing sector

 Vigo is the home port of many of the world's largest fishing companies, such as Pescanova and Iberconsa and the most important centre of the Galician canned and processed fish industries.

 The fishing sector in Vigo generates more than 32,000 direct and indirect jobs and a turnover of more than 1 billion euros per year.
 More than 660 fishing vessels are registered in the port of Vigo, making it one of the main ports for the marketing of fresh fish for human consumption in the world, with around 800,000 tonnes per year.

 Vigo regularly hosts congresses and trade fairs related to industrial fishing, such as the World Tuna Conference (biannually), Conxemar (annually), or the World Fishing Exhibition (which was held periodically from 1973 to 2009).

 Vigo is home of the European Fisheries Control Agency.

 Industry

 Vigo is one of the leading industrial areas in Galicia, with a car factory, shipyards, and auxiliary industry in both automotive and marine sectors.
 Situated in Vigo since 1958, the Stellantis Plant is one of the largest employers in the region.
 In 2007, it produced a total of 545,000 vehicles, of which more than 82% were sold outside Spain.
 Biotech and other advanced industries play an important role on Vigo's economy.
+The city is also the namesake of VIGO Industries, an American manufacturer of kitchen and bathroom fixtures founded in 2008.

 The publishing industry in Galician is prominent in the city, with Editorial Galaxia and Editorial Xerais.